agrawalpiyush-srm/MI_LungCancer/README.md

 We also developed 2 different machine learning models, Support Vector Machine (SVM) and Random Forest (RF) using gene expression as features of the selected target genes to classify MI patients from non-MI patients.

-Models are provided in the ML_codes folder
+Models are provided in the "ML_model" folder and instructions for usage is given in the README file.

 # Code Availability